 Unusual Options Activity Insight: ContextLogic

-On Monday, shares of ContextLogic (NASDAQ:WISH) saw unusual options activity.
-After the option alert, the stock price moved up to $9.52.
+Shares of ContextLogic (NASDAQ:WISH) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $9.96.

 - Sentiment: BULLISH